BrandonP85/qa-learning-lab/test-cases/NEG-TC-007.md

 2: click the "My account" drop down in the top-right

-3: choos; e "register" in the drop down menu
+3: choose "register" in the drop down menu

 4: fill in the necessary credentials - leave 'First Name' blank; fill out Last Name; input an valid email address